 Looks like a number followed by a letter.
 That’s not a naturally occurring sequence, but is it a meaningful pattern?
 How do you know I didn’t just randomly impose that pattern on the above sequence?
 And if I did, what’s the point?
 What’s the meaning, or goal?
 Consider an archer drawing circles around the arrow after he shot it.
 Such a pattern tells you nothing.
 It does not prove a skillful archer.
 Likewise this number-letter sequence is meaningless.
-I could have added it after the fact like an archer painting circles around his arrows.
+I could have (and in fact did) added it after the fact like an archer painting circles around his arrows.

 Perhaps this would be even more helpful: